dhowai/portfolio-4-meme-blog/README.md

 -   HTML

     -   Each page of the site had their source page looked up and ran the HTML through the [W3C Validation](https://validator.w3.org/).
     -   The validator showed an issue on the edit user details page.
-This page uses django's UserChangeForm and even though I did not state in the EditUserDetailsForm to use the password field, it still appears.
+This page uses Django's UserChangeForm and even though I did not state in the EditUserDetailsForm to use the password field, it still appears.
         <img src="media/images/edit-user-details-form-html-error.png">
         <img src="media/images/edit-user-details-form-html-error-code.png">
-    -   This is the only error found, (continue explaination?)
+    -   This is the only error found and have not found a solution.

 -   CSS